Abdulsarhan/emacsconfig/README.md

 ## Dependencies
 You need to have a nerd font for the icons to render correctly.

-If you're using a good linux distro, you can just type
+If you're using a good linux distro, you can just type the following to get a list of all the nerd fonts that you can install.
 ```
 sudo pacman -Ss nerd fonts library
 ```
-And you will get a list of all the nerd fonts that work with this config and you could install them just by running:
+And then install them by running:
 ```
 sudo pacman -S *FONT_NAME*
 ```